Irving, Texas: Demographics

-At the census of 2010, there were 216,290 people, 82,538 households, and 51,594 families residing in the city.
-The population density was 3,218.6 PD/sqmi.
-There were 91,128 housing units at an average density of 1,356 /sqmi.
-According to the 2020 United States census, there were 256,684 people, 86,023 households, and 57,330 families residing in the city.

 Irving has been noted for its racial and ethnic diversity.
 A 2012 study by the real estate website Trulia found that Irving's 75038 zip code was the most diverse zip code in the United States, while Irving was ranked as the ninth-most diverse city in the United States with over 200,000 residents according to a Diversity Index developed by Brown University's American Communities Project.
 The same survey said Irving was the eighth-most diverse city at a neighborhood level (again among cities with over 200,000 residents); Irving was the highest-ranked city in Texas at the city level and behind only Garland, TX at the neighborhood level.